Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

     -
         _section-type: blog-text
         text-html: >-
-            <p>Driving on to Olivine Pools?&nbsp; Make sure you stop at Karen
+            <ul><li><em><strong>Olivine Pools-</strong></em> *Please only visit
-            Lei&rsquo;s Gallery for beautiful gifts to take home to family and friends.&nbsp; There is local jewelry and other beautiful pieces of art to enjoy.
-If you forgot food there are also a few packaged snacks and drinks if you're in a pinch.&nbsp;</p><ul><li><em><strong>Olivine Pools-</strong></em>
+            if the ocean is calm, and never turn your back to the ocean!*&nbsp;
-            *Please only visit if the ocean is calm, and never turn your back to the ocean!*&nbsp; People have been pulled out to the ocean and have even died here, so please use your common sense and do not go close if there are waves crashing into the pools.
+            People have been pulled out to the ocean and have even died here, so please use your common sense and do not go close if there are waves crashing into the pools.
 Even if it&rsquo;s a calm day, always face the ocean and stay away from the edges just in case.
 That being said, on calm days this is one of the coolest spots to see tide pools and jump into crystal clear pools carved out by the ocean.&nbsp; You are going to park in a red dirt area off the side of Kahekili Highway.&nbsp; It's best to type in &ldquo;Olivine Pools'' into google maps and be on the lookout for a dirt parking area.&nbsp; From the parking lot, take the short and steep hike down to the pools.&nbsp; There isn't a clear cut path, but you should